krajasekhar015/expense-docker/readme-files/docker-architecture.md

  Containers are lightweight and share the host OS, reducing overhead and making them faster than traditional VMs.
 - **Scalability:** <br>
  Docker integrates well with tools like Kubernetes, making it easier to scale applications across multiple servers.

+**Disadvantages of Docker:** <br>
+- There is no reliability since there is only one docker host
+- There is no autoscaling
+- There is no load balancing
+- Volumes are inside docker host -> poor volume management
+- No secret management --> no security
+- No communication between containers or in another docker host -> network management is not good

+so, due to these disadvantages, Orchestration comes into picture